-- All applications for funding within the 2016 2017 financial year must be received by the Virtual School by 28th February 2017. - Applications should be returned in Word format please do not pdf - All Norfolk Schools must return completed application forms via Perspective Lite.
-Copies of the application form can be found on Perspective Lite; within the Summer 2016, Looked After Children section.
-If required, you can download the application, complete it and upload using the tag 'Looked After Children'.

-- All Out of County Schools and other provisions should use the secure e mail address:-Secure e mail address for pupil level data for out of county schools: cs.virtualschoolcic.gcsx@norfolk.gcsx.gov.uk - To claim the funding Out of County schools should send an invoice to Norfolk County Council within 28 days of the date of the confirmation of funding letter.
+- All applications for funding within the 2017 2018 financial year must be received by the Virtual School by 23rd February 2018, this includes applications for exceptional funding.
+If the PEP is not scheduled to be held before this date, please contact the Virtual School CiC to discuss. - All applications for funding should be discussed at the PEP meeting.
+When the meeting is held, it should be agreed what intervention is needed and the funding this requires.
+The request should be linked to SMART targets which will detail the expected outcome and impact.
+Funding will be released when the PEP has been signed off by the Virtual School as complete - Where a separate application is made for a group intervention or project it should be returned in Word format - please do not pdf - All Norfolk Schools must return completed additional exceptional application forms via Perspective Lite.
+Copies of the application form can be found on Perspective Lite; within the Summer 2017, Looked After Children section.
+If required, you can download the application, complete it and upload using the tag 'Looked After Children'. - All Out of County Schools and other provisions should use the secure email address:- cs.virtualschoolcic.gcsx@norfolk.gcsx.gov.uk - To claim the funding Out of County schools should send an invoice to Norfolk County Council within 28 days of the date of the confirmation of funding letter.
 Invoices must be received by our Finance Department within 28 days.
-If we do not receive an invoice within this timescale we shall assume that the funding is not required and will allocate it elsewhere. - All Schools will be notified of additional funding allocated by the Virtual School within 28 days of receipt of application.
-In some circumstances funding agreed may be split into termly allocations. - Any submission for additional Pupil Premium Plus funding must include all the information requested on the form, including amount required and any additional school held information which may support the application.
+If we do not receive an invoice within this timescale we shall assume that the funding is not required. - All Schools will be notified of additional funding allocated by the Virtual School.
+In some circumstances funding agreed may be split into termly allocations. - Any submission for additional funding must include all the information requested on the form, including amount required and any additional school held information which may support the application.
 Applications must be in Word format and any incomplete application forms will be returned to the school, which may lead to a delay in allocation of funding.

-Any queries should be addressed to: Robert Greengrass, Business Support Officer, or Wendy Rudd, Virtual School Development Manager robert.greengrass@norfolk.gov.uk 01603 307769 wendy.rudd@norfolk.gov.uk 01603 307742
+Any queries should be addressed to: Clare Farrant, Business and Data Support Officer

+- ⊠ clare.farrant@norfolk.gov.uk - 1603 307769